abdulnine7/Leetcode-Blind-75/README.md

 #### Solution:

 - In this we do pre-order DFS traverse to the binary tree and create an array and then convert that array to an string to serialize.
-- To Deserialize, we do reverse dfs search where we, conver the string to array and then maintain variable `i` to track the array traversal.
+- To Deserialize, we do reverse dfs search where we, convert the string to array and then maintain variable `i` to track the array traversal.
 - In Deserialize, we recursively calls dfs to construct the left and right subtrees of the current node, and assigns them to the left and right attributes of the current node.

 ```python